DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. Dealers.
 All player characters, and some in-game characters that are controlled by the Game Master.
 They...
    1. Can have Powers and Vulnerabilities.
    2. Have at least 5 health points (HP).
+   3. Draw from their own deck of cards.
-   3. Can receive and use Fate Cards.
+   4. Can receive and use Fate Cards.
-   4. Have a Primary Suit, and related mechanics.
+   5. Have a Primary Suit, and related mechanics.
 2. Bystanders.
 All other characters.
 They...
    1. Are weaker than Dealers
    2. Have limited access to Powers
    3. Have 1-3 HP.
+   4. Draw from a collective set of cards controlled by the GM.
-   4. Cannot use either Fate Cards or Primary Suit features.
+   5. Cannot use either Fate Cards or Primary Suit features.
 3. Companions are creatures that can be associated with a Dealer, like a pet or other-worldly advisor.
-A Companion acts on the players turn and grants unique features in and out of combat.
-See the setting Bestiary for a list of potential Companions and their features.
+A Companion acts on the players turn, draws from the Dealer's deck of cards, and grants unique features in and out of combat.
+See the setting Bestiary for a list of potential Companions and their unique features.

 ## Playing the Game

 ### Exploration and Adventuring

+In Deck of Adventures, the players are creating and experiencing the world at the same time.
-The majority of time spent on adventures takes place outside of combat.
-This includes exploring the world, investigating for clues, and engaging social interactions with other players and non-playable characters found throughout the world.
-The GM will ask players to Make a Check by drawing a card and adding the modifier relevant to the circumstance.
+Adventures can include exploring the world, investigating for clues, and engaging in social interactions with other players and non-playable characters.
+During an Adventure, the GM will ask players to *Make a Check* by drawing a card and adding the modifier relevant to the circumstance.

 1. **Setting the Scene.** The GM will include a brief descriptions of important events